I'm interested in science & technology and DIY. I have a small lab capable of chemistry, electronics, and some biological experiments.

 1. The Martian, recently.
 The science isn't great, but at least people are doing meaningful things and are working together to solve a problem.

 The Three body problem.
-I don't really care about writing skills but the ideas are new and exciting.
+I don't really care about character development but the ideas are new and exciting.

 Most books are outdated now, it's better to look for information on the web.
-Research results needs a year to get into textbooks.
+Research results needs years to get into textbooks.
 I haven't been able to finish some books like Differential Geometry and QFT, but I am working on that.

 Music : Classical music (mostly Chopin, some Liszt and Mozart and Beethoven)